Cuauhtlatoatzin/indigenous-peoples-history/README.md

 * [Ilex Gauyusa](https://en.wikipedia.org/wiki/Ilex_guayusa)
 * [Amazonian Guayusa (Ilex guayusa Loes.): A Historical and Ethnobotanical Overview](https://www.researchgate.net/publication/295085067_Amazonian_Guayusa_Ilex_guayusa_Loes_A_Historical_and_Ethnobotanical_Overview)
   * `Archaeological and historical records suggest that guayusa has been used and traded as a medicinal plant in the greater Andes–Amazon region since at least 500 C.E.
-Guayusa leaves dated to this time were found in a multi–family tomb in Niño Korin, Bautista Saavedra Province of Bolivia and were thought to belong to a Bmedicine man^ of the Kallawaya (Tiwanaku) society (Wassén 1972).`
+Guayusa leaves dated to this time were found in a multi–family tomb in Niño Korin, Bautista Saavedra Province of Bolivia and were thought to belong to a medicine man of the Kallawaya (Tiwanaku) society (Wassén 1972).`

 ## Polynesians Bump Into America (500 CE - 700 CE)